mattlockyer/dolla/README.md

+# Dolla

+> Cash rules everything around me, C.R.E.A.M., get the money, dollar dollar bill, y'all

+NEAR Money Printer Go Brrr!

+Print YUUUGE amounts of "NEAR CASH" bills and drop that STIMI!

+Receivers can claim to an existing account or use funds to set up a brand new NEAR Account!

 # React 17, Parcel with useContext and useReducer
 - Bundled with Parcel 2.0.1
 - *Minimal all-in-one state management with async/await support*